deprimus/Tale/README.md

 Everything present in the [resources](https://github.com/deprimus/Tale/tree/master/resources) directory is UNLICENSED.
 The Tale developers do not own any files in that directory (except for the README).
 They are included for convenience.

+The Tale logo in the `Assets/Resources` directory is licensed under MIT.

+The Tale splash sound in the `Assets/Resources` directory is part of a song named Return to Darkness by [YouFulca](https://youfulca.com/).
+The terms of use from [here](https://youfulca.com/en/kiyaku_jp/) apply to this asset.